 Talking about relaxing and lazing about, the best place is the Valley of Three Ponds.
-Sztauwajery is the Silesian name commonly used to describe the green area situated several minutes from the city centre – It’s a perfect place for roller skating, renting a city bike or reading a book while sitting or lying on a blanket.
-There are many paths, a skatepark, several restaurants and three extensive ponds, where you can chill out enjoying the peace and quiet.
-In the summer, it is the venue of the most recognisable Katowice music event – i.e. OFF Festival.
+Sztauwajery is the Silesian name commonly used to describe the green area situated 20 minutes from the city center – it’s a perfect place for roller skating, renting a city bike or reading a book while sitting or lying on a blanket.
+There are many paths, a skatepark, several restaurants, and three extensive ponds, where you can chill out enjoying the peace and quiet.
+In the summer, it is the venue of the most recognizable Katowice music event – i.e. OFF Festival.

 - Sightseeing time: how much do you think lazy time takes?
 In our opinion, 2-3 hours are perfect to take a break from the hustle and bustle of the city – especially in warmer months.

 - How to get here: bus lines 672, 674, 910 from the Katowice Dworzec station.
-A walk from the centre takes several minutes.
+A walk from the center takes several minutes.

 - Where to eat: in the season, we strongly recommend relaxing at the Sztauwajery bistro container buildings.